drmcnelson/TCD1304-Sensor-Device-with-Linear-Response-and-16-Bit-Differential-ADC/README.md

  ***
 ## High-level description of the hardware-firmware-software architecture

-The sensor is operated through four input pins, a clock and two gates plus a fourth for "convert" pin of the ADC, and an SPI interface which retrieves the data from the ADC.
+The sensor is operated through four input pins, a clock and two gates plus a fourth for the "convert" pin of the ADC, and an SPI interface which retrieves the data from the ADC.
 These connect to the controller and the controller in turn connects to the host as a serial port device over USB.
 The controller also provides a trigger input and sync output and additional pins that can be used to interact with other equipment.

 <p align="center">
 <img src="Images/High-Level-Architecture.jpg" width="50%">
 </p>

 The controller operates the sensor device with its FlexPWM  module programmed to serve as timing generator for the clock, gates and ADC convert signals, and its SPI module to read the ADC.
 A small set of interrupt service routines maintain frame counters, measure exposure times, and so forth.
-The various parameters that accompany a data record are organized into a C struct and put onto a ring buffer.
-The program main() runs a loop() that checks the ring buffer, sends data frames to the host, and processes command inputs from the host computer.
+At the end of the readout, the data record and the various parameters that accompany the data record are organized into a C struct as a "frame" and put onto a ring buffer.
+In the main thread, the function loop() checks the ring buffer, sends pending data frames to the host, and processes command inputs from the host computer.
+Every command is acknowledged by sending "DONE" back to the host.

 The Python code running in the host, represents the sensor device and its controller through a class object, TCD1304CONTROLLER.
-A multiprocessing thread TCD1304port listens to the port to receive data frames and responses to commands, and interacts with the main thread through a set of queues, the data queue, a queue for commands to send to the controller and a graphics queue for real time display.
+A multiprocessing thread TCD1304port listens to the port to receive data frames and messages sent in response to commands, and interacts with the main thread through a set of queues; the data queue, a queue for commands to send to the controller and a graphics queue for real time display.
 The graphics window runs in a separate thread also.

-Thus we have two levels of buffering, one in the controller and one in the host software, and commands and data are serialized on both ends of the interconnection between the host and conroller.
+Thus we have two levels of buffering, one in the controller and one in the host software, and commands and data are serialized on both ends of the interconnection between the host and controller.
 The commands and responses are all simple human readable ASCII.
 Data can be transferred as binary or ASCII.
 <br>

 ***